Code-Institute-Submissions/chart-covid19/README.md

 - Dynamic capture of the date selected by the user and displayed clearly at top of map as feedback to confirm the date selection

+#### Information Architecture

+- Single page with a 2 section Dashboard so that user can view information at a glance
+- The map invites user interaction using intuitive mouse actions on computers and hand gestures on mobile devices

+#### Principles of Organization

+- Logo and title provide a clear purpose for the type of target audience and the specific information presented
+- Clear 3 step user instructions on how to navigate the web page
+- Overview information presented in a multi-line chart above and detail information presented in the interactive map below
+- Footnote has links to the data source and data notes

 #### Functional Requirements excluded due to limitations of limited current knowledge, skills and time available

 - Synchronize chart and map when the user selects a period